-Christ the Redeemer may be one of the few statues that become a landmark not just for a country, but also for an entire continent.
+Christ the Redeemer may be one of the few statues that became a landmark not just for a country, but also for an entire continent.
 It is one of the largest structures in South America, and therefore, a significant attraction.
-It may be one of the ‘youngest’ statues on our list so far, but even in the modern, creating a sculpture of this scale is nothing short of a marvel.
-While the figure itself is colossal, it stands atop 2300 feet high Corcovado Mountain, which adds to its holy glory.
+It may be one of the ‘youngest’ statues on our most famous statues list so far, but even in modern times, creating a sculpture of this scale is nothing short of a marvel.
+While the figure itself is colossal, it stands 2,300 feet high at Corcovado Mountain, which adds to its holy glory.

 There aren’t many art deco monuments that have gained such widespread popularity across the world.
 Size matters, but a mosaic of soapstone tiles on the statue’s surface makes it a sight to behold.
 The photos may seem awe-inspiring, but an up-close view of this wonder is an experience worth climbing 200 steps for.
 However, panoramic elevators and escalators are now added to make your journey to Christ easier.

 Related Reading: Top 10 Fun Facts About Christmas That Will Make You Smile

 5. The Terracotta Army, Xian